 The out-sourced organiser River Street Events (whose owner formerly managed the events at the BBC’s erstwhile events partner Haymarket Media) is bracing herself for a re-negotiation with (or job offer from) the new owner.
 BBC Good Food also has a popular Amazon Alexa recipe skill which will enhance Immediate’s opportunities in burgeoning audio media.
 It is believed that the BBC Good Food portfolio has total revenue of almost £25m – doubled in the past five years – with digital revenue now having overtaken print.

-Although financial terms have not been disclosed, it is believed the acquisition price was £30m.
+Although financial terms have not been disclosed, it is known the total acquisition price was £31m in cash.
 Immediate plans now to extend the brand’s live events and there is some talk that it will seek to buy the independently-owned and impressive (but only marginally profitable) Great British Chefs.
 This latest UK deal highlights the success of Hubert Burda Media, which acquired Immediate Media from Exponent private equity for £260m in 2017.
 In its last financial report, it said that the Immediate acquisition had almost doubled the Burda’s international business which accounted for €455m (18% of all Burda revenue) and made the UK its largest market outside Germany.